 - Carry out an energy audit yourself

-- Speak to Act on Energy about a home energy check
+- Speak to Act on Energy for further advice

 Whichever option you choose, the result should be a clear report on how much energy you use and a recommendation as to how to reduce your consumption and save money on your fuel bills.